Scobiform/fedi-follow-force-graph/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue if you would like to contribute to the project.

 ## Screenshots

 <img src="https://github.com/Scobiform/fedi-follow-force-graph/blob/master/static/screen.png" alt="fedi follow force graph screen" style="width: 100%"/>

 ## License

 AGPL-3.0

+## Do not use this in production

+This is a proof of concept and should not be used in production.
+The application has not been tested for security vulnerabilities.